 Oh what a refreshing departure from what (after the first two) had become the norm of seeming to target mainly younger viewers.
 No more walking teddy bears, no more silly little boy, no more outright camp as the one refeaturing an aging Carrie Fisher (God rest her lovely and cantankerous li'l soul and her mum's too in a coincidence that was surely made where the red fern grows) and the by now fat with career success Harrison Ford and an oh-so-lame new Sith lord and equally lame costume, though after Vader, what Sith lord could possibly have seemed anything but lame in comparison?
 Even Williams' brilliant musical scores were beginning to seem an all-to-familiar leading character, and I bet Williams was getting tired of being called back to churn out ever more.

 I suspect that the millions of other silly li'l minds like mine, originally seeing our hearts and dreams captured and enslaved to the first and our minds impressed by its spectacular quality were hoping, like me, that the series would follow us as we ourselves aged, in terms of a mature approach to a galaxy far, far away.
 Like them, I as a boy had been dying of thirst in a desert of mostly low budgets of the sixties (including Green Slime, The Blob and Voyage to the Bottom of the Sea).
 We were aching for the sort of brilliance, quality and talent that Lucas had originally smacked us all upside the head with.
 I, like them, had been awed by the collection of artistic genius that Lucas had somehow assembled (story, artistic design, costuming, sound design, modeling, special effects, editing, cinematography, etc).
 Bits of brilliance like Kubrick's wonderful (though slightly boring) 2001 and the stark, inscrutable, simplicity of its monolith, kept our young hearts beating and our jaws dropped open.
 I still rewatch to this day the meeting on the moon and the meeting in Jupiter orbit moments.
+Oh, and did you happen to notice that in addition to HAL, the monolith for a moment is a red eyed cyclops sign too?
 The original Star Trek, though really not that far beyond others in budget and formula at the time, gave us at least good stories, some refreshing and somewhat bold attitudes towards race relations and intercultural phenomena, and that uniquely special chemistry between Kirk, Spock and (to some degree) that bastard McCoy (and the rest) that held it all together (and of course the colors of their shirts), gave us hope.
 As an aside, I'll bet that many like me were just aching to see Spock deliver a good smack across the face to McCoy sometimes, McCoy being that throwback in some sense to earlier racist attitudes.

 And then with the loud bang of that first glory shot, as that first star destroyer soared just overhead that never seemed to stop (and we didn't want it to stop), we finally KNEW we had a real treat before our eyes.
 Vader's first entry dropped our jaws again and by then we KNEW were in for the roller-coaster ride of our young lives at last.
 That Lucas was able to do it all for only 9 million dollars is amazing.
 Good thing he brought in his talented wife to get the editing on par with his vision.
 We're lucky it didn't cost Lucas his life, since we're told it did nearly cause him a heart attack or a stroke.
 The pressure that he, like any director, must have been under to marshall that small army of talent, do it on time and on budget and to make his vision real must have been enormous.
 Must be on par with what a general must feel in preparing for a big battle, enormous stakes in lives and resources included.
 No, not a Patton or a MacArthur (who were just made for war), but an Omar Bradley.
 But like any hurried march through the desert under fire, one is sometimes rewarded with an oasis of victory at the end.
 But where was I. Oh yes, Rogue One.